Summer Springboard

 Courses In This Track

-Do you wonder what it’s like to develop software or build structures for a living?
-Do you possess a natural curiosity toward innovation and technology?
-These courses challenge students to think critically about today’s most pressing technology-related questions and create solutions to real-world design challenges.
+Do you wonder what it’s like to design bridges, explore renewable energy, or study the science behind medical breakthroughs?
+Do you possess a natural curiosity toward innovation and discovery?
+These courses challenge students to think critically about today’s most pressing scientific and engineering questions and create solutions to real world design challenges.

 Aerospace Engineering